zktx-io/walrus/docs/book/operator-guide/aggregator.md

 As mentioned above, the publisher uses sub-wallets to allow storing blobs in parallel.
 By default, the publisher uses 8 sub-wallets, meaning it can handle 8 blob store HTTP requests concurrently.

+In order to operate a high performance and concurrency publisher the following options may be of interest.

+- The `--n-clients <NUM>` option creates a number of separate wallets used to perform concurrent Sui chain operations.
+Increase this to allow more parallel uploads.
+Note that a higher number will require more SUI and WAL coins initially too, to be distributed to more wallets.

+- The `--max-concurrent-requests <NUM>` determines how many concurrent requests can be handled including Sui operations (limited by number of clients) but also uploads.
+After this is exceeded more requests are queued up to the `--max-buffer-size <NUM>`, after which requests are rejected with a HTTP 429 code.

 ### SUI coin management in sub-wallets

 Each of the sub-wallets requires funds to interact with the chain and purchase storage.
 For this reason, a background process checks periodically if the sub-wallets have enough funds.
 In steady state, each of the sub-wallets will have a balance of 0.5-1.0 SUI and WAL.
 The amount and triggers for coin refills can be configured through CLI arguments.

+To tweak how refills are handled you may use the `--refill-interval <REFILL_INTERVAL>`, `--gas-refill-amount <GAS_REFILL_AMOUNT>`, `--wal-refill-amount <WAL_REFILL_AMOUNT>` and `--sub-wallets-min-balance <SUB_WALLETS_MIN_BALANCE>` arguments.

 ### Lifecycle of created `Blob` on-chain objects